Greek fried eggplant with tomato sauce (Μελιτζάνες τηγανητές με σάλτσα ντομάτας )

 Can I use any variety of eggplant for this dish?

-We tend to use small to medium sized Globe eggplants or Italian eggplants in this dish; the latter look very much like the standard purple Globe eggplant you will probably find in the grocery store, but are smaller.
+I tend to use small to medium sized Globe eggplants or Italian eggplants in this dish; the latter look very much like the standard purple Globe eggplant you will probably find in the grocery store, but are smaller.
 Other eggplant varieties would probably work as well so feel free to experiment.

 Where can I find the recipe for the tomato sauce options in the recipe?